 When done right, Bacon Wrapped Shrimp are one of the easiest, most delicious appetizers you can make.
 There are a couple of secrets to making them perfectly succulent.

 First, it’s important to partially cook the bacon before wrapping around the shrimp.
 Second, take it easy on the seasoning.
 I’ll explain.

 It takes 8-10 minutes to make juicy, flavorful shrimp in the oven.
 Bacon takes 15 to 20 minutes!
 So starting with raw bacon when making bacon wrapped shrimp means overcooked shrimp or worse, undercooked bacon.
 You just need to give the bacon a head start.
 It’s worth the effort as it adds very little time or complexity.

 When I’m serving seafoods like shrimp, crab and scallops, I like to prepare them as simply as possible, adding only ingredients that accentuate their already delicious flavors.
-(As in these recipes: Crab Cakes, Crab Salad, Bacon Wrapped Scallops and Salt and Pepper Shrimp).
+(As in these recipes: Crab Cakes, Crab Salad, Shrimp Salad, Bacon Wrapped Scallops and Salt and Pepper Shrimp).

 Bacon wrapped shrimp are the same.
 Many recipes call for heavily seasoning them with spices or sauces, but I disagree.
 Shrimp wrapped in bacon needs just olive oil, salt and pepper to be utterly delectable!
 And if you want to serve them with a sauce for dipping this remoulade sauce is perfect.

 Step 1: Bake 1/2 strips of bacon on an oven safe rack set in a baking sheet at 425˚F for 5 to 10 minutes, depending on bacon thickness.

 Step 2: Toss tail-on, peeled and deveined shrimp in olive oil, salt and pepper.